Proposed Project at Chalk River, Ontario

 The proposed project includes a nuclear plant containing an MMR™ reactor, and an adjacent plant, which are the main physical works related to the project.
 The nuclear plant provides approximately 15 MW of process heat to the adjacent plant where it is converted to electrical power (up to 5 MW of electricity) and/or heat as per client requirements.
 The electrical power could also be supplied to the area grid, over an anticipated life span of 20 years.
 The MMR™ technology is an economically competitive alternative to greenhouse gas-emitting diesel power and heat generation, with a smaller environmental footprint.

 New!
-January 28, 2020: In May 2020, the Canadian Nuclear Safety Commission (CNSC) will render a decision on the proposed scope to be considered for the environmental assessment (EA) for GFP’s proposed project at the Chalk River site.
-The decision will be based on written submissions to the Commission.
-The deadline for submissions is April 30, 2020.
+March 20, 2020: CNSC extends date for written submissions on EA scope to June 1, 2020.
+Follow this link to find CNSC's full comments on the developing situation.
+The Canadian Nuclear Safety Commission (CNSC) will render a decision on the proposed scope to be considered for the environmental assessment (EA) for GFP’s proposed project at the Chalk River site, based on these written submissions.

 Read the full notice from the CNSC for more information.